Key information and fees

 This course is accredited by the British Academy of Audiology.
 5 British Academy of Audiology CPD credits are available.

-The Basic Aural Care - Short Course at Aston may be relevant to a variety of professionals including:
+The Ear Irrigation Wax removal - Short Course at Aston may be relevant to a variety of professionals including:

 - Audiologists, Hearing Aid Dispensers, Clinical Scientists